Comprehensive Guide to Life Insurance for Diabetics in Canada (2025)

 It is a temporary form of diabetes associated with pregnancy.
 The body cannot produce an adequate amount of insulin, leading to an increase in the amount of blood sugar.
 In most cases, gestational diabetes goes away post-pregnancy

 So why would diabetes affect life insurance policy premiums?
-Well, the stress of constantly fluctuating blood sugar levels puts stress on your internal organs like your heart and kidneys.
-The added stress means they are prone to failure in your older years, thus approving your application takes on added risk factors and adds to the cost of life insurance.
+Well, the stress of constantly fluctuating blood sugar levels puts stress on your internal organs, like your heart and kidneys.
+The added stress means your organs are prone to failure in their older years.
+Thus, approving your application takes on added risk factors and adds to the cost of life insurance.

 More specifically, Type-1 insulin-dependent diabetes is usually diagnosed in childhood and puts a lifetime of stress on one’s body.
 This is why insurance rates for Type-1 diabetics are higher.